derrickaw/Zika_Virus/README.md

 - "--screen (new screening percent)" specify new screening percent to screen out passengers from airline travel

 ### How to Run convertAirports.py:
+- Converts airports to appropriate data format for use in simulation file
 - The basic format if you are running from a command line prompt is "python convertAirports.py ./Data/airports.dat"
 - If running in say pycharm, set edit configuration to "./Data/airports.dat"

 ### How to Run convertAirlinePassenger.py:
+- Converts passenger and airline data to appropriate data format for use in simulation file
 - The basic format if you are running from a command line prompt is "python convertAirlinePassenger.py ./Data/182980864_T_T100D_SEGMENT_ALL_CARRIER2.csv ./Data/airportsMin.csv"
 - If running in say pycharm, set edit configuration to "./Data/182980864_T_T100D_SEGMENT_ALL_CARRIER2.csv ./Data/airportsMin.csv"

+### How to Run powerLawAirlineRoutes.py:
+- Creates figure of flight data based on number of out-degrees vs count of the out-degree airports
+- The basic format if you are running from a command line prompt is " python powerLawAirlineRoutes.py ./Data/airports.dat ./Data/182980864_T_T100D_SEGMENT_ALL_CARRIER2.csv"
+- If running in say pycharm, set edit configuration to "./Data/airports.dat ./Data/182980864_T_T100D_SEGMENT_ALL_CARRIER2.csv"

 ### Data Files:
 - mosCurves.csv - was created using Fig. 2 of this paper: